zexpe/weather/README.md

-*Updated: Thursday 24th November 14:30*
+*Updated: Thursday 24th November 15:30*

 **Glasgow**

-* 15h: :umbrella: Rainy
 * 16h: :umbrella: Rainy [:cyclone:(:cloud:) as of 10h]
 * 17h: :cyclone: Windy (:partly_sunny:) [:umbrella: as of 10h]
 * 18h: :cyclone: Windy (:sunny:) [:umbrella: as of 10h]